mikethefifth/jamf_connect_pam/README.md

 ## Deployment
-To deploy the authorization/sudo pam module to machines you need components.
+To deploy the authorization/sudo PAM module to computers you need:
 1. A Jamf Pro policy that runs the script in this repository `jamfconnect_pam_authorizationWrite_v1.sh`.
 	This can be set to *recurring* or *ongoing* frequency depending on your environment.
 2. A Jamf Pro Policy that installs auth_file (this has a list of all the authorization rewrites you want to make on the target systems).